I’ve now been in Singapore for 7 months. Seven months. Wow! Excuse me while I take a moment to let that sink in.

 Ok, I think I’m good.
 Let’s continue.

 For those who are new to the blog, I previously taught English in Korea for two years (2014-2016).
 I think I’ve spent enough time in Singapore that I can now make a post comparing the two experiences.
-For this post, I will be listing what I miss about living in Korea.
+For this post, I will be listing things i miss about Korea, specifically from having lived there.
 I’ll try to limit it to just focusing on the place, as I’ll be making a detailed comparison post about teaching specifically in both places.

 1. Being a “Foreigner”

 There are not a whole lot of foreigners in Korea.
 So, if you are a foreigner in Korea- you stick out like a sore thumb.
 This has its advantages and disadvantages, but for the sake of this post- let’s stick to advantages.
 Since it’s usually pretty easy to tell who is a foreigner in Korea (in most cases), it makes it much easier to bond and connect with other expats and teachers.
 It’s an immediate commonality and talking point.

 Not to mention, Koreans (for the most part, this is me stereotyping- oops) love foreigners and will make you feel incredibly welcome in their country.
 I have countless stories of kind interactions that simply are less likely to happen in Singapore, because being a foreigner is not as “special”, you simply blend in with the multicultural, expat-filled country.
 (This, can also be a good thing, but let’s remember the title of this post and save that for another day).